Jesus told his disciples this parable:

 Going out about five o'clock,

-he found others standing around, and said to them,
+the landowner found others standing around, and said to them,

 'Why do you stand here idle all day?'